mozilla-services/consvc-shepherd/docs/adr/0000-metrics-client-for-shepherd.md

 * A. Markus

 Markus essentially meets all our required needs with a number of significant features that provide great benefit.
-Most StatsD libraries are simple, in that the core functions of calling an increment, gauge, timer and histogram.
-Markus matches this simplicity with added flexibility, in that you can define tags and filters when calling a given metric.
+Most StatsD libraries are not excessively complicated, in that the core functions of calling an increment, gauge, timer and histogram.
+Markus matches this need with added flexibility, in that you can define tags and filters when calling a given metric and define backends.

 Example: